 This bit is set when T5 is running (T5RUN = 1) and its value becomes 0.
+This bit must be cleared with an instruction.

 When this bit and T5FLG are set to 1, an interrupt request to vector address 8030H is generated.